kasemir/FxDocking/README.md

 5. https://github.com/andy-goryachev/FxDock
 6. http://www.drombler.org/drombler-fx

-Libraries 3. to 5. add more than the basic requirements, but also don't work on Linux.
+Libraries 3. to 5. add more than the basic requirements, but may not work on Linux depending on your window manager.
 6. requires OSGi.

 ## docking1.Demo1: